dartmouth-cs98/dartmouth-cs98.github.io/slides/20_welcome/index_slides.md

   * any shortcuts are hidden (no user workarounds)
   * taking pride in your work
   * commitment to the project from everyone on the team
-  * deployed by week 7 - some plan for validation
+  * **deployed by week 7 - some plan for validation**
+  * medium article written and published
   * visible care taken:
       * thinking through use cases
       * no bugs

 ???
 * what makes you proud might be different, hence the assignment for your personal success goals
+* questions concerns?